NetworkBlockDevice/nbd/doc/proto.md

       along some details about the export.
 If the client did not explicitly request otherwise, these details are defined to be UTF-8 encoded data suitable for direct display to a human being.
-    - The experimental `PEEK_EXPORT` extension (see below) adds extra data to the end of this request.

 * `NBD_REP_STARTTLS` (3)